dragonguide/dragonguide/home.md

 	Currently being considered.

 #### Community Archives
 Community archives are back-ups maintained by the community.
 There are none as of yet.
-If you want to help us out, please contact one of the administrators.
+If you want to help us out, please contact the team.

 ### Open license
 Though content may be ressiliant on a technical level, any wisdom contained on this site still risks being lost if it cannot be spread around.
 To encourage and enable this, all content (except where otherwise noted) is licensed under an open license (which one has yet to be determined).
 Though we will do everything in our power to keep the site up until the heat death of the universe, an open license will give anyone the power to take up the torch in case something were to happen.